Adamskoullos/Testing-Toolbox/README.md

 Universal structure of a unit test `AAA`:

-- Arrange: Dummy data is saved to a property that is used as the target match for the `Act` returned value
+- `Arrange`: Dummy data is saved to a property that is used as the target match for the `Act` returned value
-- Act: Act is the returned value from the tested unit of code
+- `Act`: Act is the returned value from the tested unit of code
-- Assert: The `Assertion` is the function that compares the `Arrange` with the `Act` and provides a pass or fail for the unit test.
+- `Assert`: The `Assertion` is the function that compares the `Arrange` with the `Act` and provides a pass or fail for the unit test.

 ### Integration Testing